zhipeng-yang/DQN-Pytorch/README.md

 # DQN-series

-### Based on the gym environment 'CartPole-v0', respectively built DQN, DDQN, Prioritized Replay DQN and Dueling DQN using PyTorch.
+### Based on the gym environment 'CartPole-v0', respectively built Dqn, Ddqn, Prioritized Replay Dqn and Dueling Dqn using PyTorch.